 We welcome your feedback about the way that we work.
-If you have had a good experience with the Canal & River Trust we would love to hear from you.
+If you have had a good experience we would love to hear from you.
 Equally, if your experience was not what you had hoped and you would like to make a complaint we would also like to know.

-We always try our best but sometimes we get it wrong or things don’t go according to plan.
+We always try our best but sometimes we still get it wrong.
 When this happens your feedback helps us to put things right and learn from our mistakes.

 It’s always best if you can let us know straight away as most complaints can be sorted out for you quickly by a member of staff.
-If it’s not possible to let us know at the time you can contact us by email, in writing or by telephone when it’s more convenient.
+But, if that's not possible then you can contact us when it’s more convenient by:

 It might be that you still feel we have not fully resolved your complaint after receiving both first and second level responses.
 If this is the case then you can ask the Waterways Ombudsman, within 12 months of receiving our second level response, to consider your complaint.
 His contact details can be found on the Waterways Ombudsman’s website.

 We are committed to dealing with all customers and members of the public fairly, impartially and in a proper and considerate manner.
 We do not normally limit the contact that customers or the public have with us, whether in person, by telephone, by e-mail or on social media.
 However, we will not tolerate behaviour or communications that are unacceptable - offensive, abusive or threatening, for example.
 In such circumstances we will take action to protect our staff by implementing our unacceptable behaviour policy.

 From time to time our staff may fall short of the expectations of our customers.
 This could be because we have failed, or been slow, to act; or it may be because a complainant’s expectation of us goes beyond that which we can deliver.
 Occasionally, however, a complainant hinders our consideration of their complaints through their frequency of contact with us.
 We refer to such complainants as unreasonably persistent and, exceptionally, we will take action to limit their contact in line with our unreasonably persistent complainants policy.